barlone/PCSCSmartCardComponent/ReadMe.md

 ### Properties:

 **property ReaderList:   TStringList;**
-**property UseReaderNum: integer;**
 ReaderList holds the list of available readers.
 It is filled by calling Init.

+**property ActiveReaderIndex: integer;**
-UseReaderNum points to the Reader to use in ReaderList or is set to -1 if no reader is selected
+Points to the Reader to use in ReaderList or is set to -1 if no reader is selected

 &nbsp;